Is Vicks Vapor Rub Safe For Babies? Uses And Alternatives

 Image: Shutterstock

 Can you put Vicks on a baby?
-This is a common question that many mothers may have when seeing their little one suffering from common cold.
+This is a common question that many mothers may have when seeing their little one with a common cold.
 Vicks VapoRub should not be used on babies younger than two years (2).
 Vicks BabyRub is an option manufactured by the same brand for babies three months and older (3).

 Why Should You Not Use Vicks VapoRub For Babies?

-Let us find out why is Vicks bad for babies and may not be a suitable treatment option for your little one.
+Let us find out why Vicks may not be a suitable treatment option for your little one.
 Anna H. Chacon, MD, a board-certified dermatologist from Miami, Florida, says, “Vicks VapoRub has been linked to skin lightening beneath the nose in certain situations.
 Long-term or excessive usage of Vicks VapoRub has also been linked to an uncommon type of pneumonia in rare situations.”

 Vicks VapoRub can irritate the baby’s airways and cause excessive mucus production leading to nasal congestion (4).
 Therefore, you must avoid its use in babies younger than two years.